Quick start

 Next steps

-goes step-by-step through building a Django application that display legislation fetched from the Laws.Africa Content API.
+• The Tutorial goes step-by-step through building a Django application that display legislation fetched from the Laws.Africa Content API.

-Browse the .
+• Browse the API documentation.

 Introduction